MicrosoftDocs/windows-dev-docs/windows-apps-src/design/fluent-design-system/index.md

 ---
-description: Learn Fluent Design and how to incorporate it into your apps.
+description: Learn about Fluent Design and how to incorporate it into your apps.
 title: Fluent Design System for UWP apps
 author: mijacobs
 keywords: uwp app layout, universal windows platform, app design, interface, fluent design system